joeshub/css-in-react/03-radium/workshop/README.md

 Notice we have an error.
 This is because Radium uses plugins to handle things like media queries and keyframe animations.
 To fix this issue we need to 'wrap' our entire app with the StyleRoot component.
-Open up App.js to get started.
+Open up App.js and import the StyleRoot component from the Radium package and wrap the App component.

 ## 2. Import our external global app.css file